8fold/site-joshbruce.com/content/public/finances/investment-policy/content.md

 ## Investments

-The items in the following that are taken directly (or paraphrased) from White Coat Investor are indicated in italics.
+Italics indicate items taken directly (or paraphrased) from the White Coat Investor.

 - *I will strive to minimize the effects of taxes and expenses on our investment returns.*
 - *My primary investment vehicles will be broad-based index funds, preferably in tax-advantaged accounts.*
 - *I will buy, hold, and not panic during market corrections; unless I lose all faith in American businesses, governments, and money.*
 - My savings rate and returns will be determined on a per-paycheck basis as a natural result of the [Building Wealth Paycheck to Paycheck](/finances/building-wealth-paycheck-to-paycheck/) workflow.
-- I will do what I can to vote with my dollars on the individual level and spread the level evenly in my personal investments.
+- I’ll do what I can to vote with my dollars on the individual level and spread the level evenly in my personal investments.
-- I will contribute at least $100 per paycheck to long-term savings.
+- I’ll contribute at least $100 per paycheck to long-term savings.
-- I will use a modified [total stock market and chill](https://www.liveoffdividends.com/financial-independence-order-of-operations/) strategy.
+- I’ll use a modified [total stock market and chill](https://www.liveoffdividends.com/financial-independence-order-of-operations/) strategy.
 - Retirement withdrawal rate will be 3.5 percent.
-If portfolio increases by 50 percent over the course of 3 years, increase annual withdrawal by 10 percent (not the withdrawal rate). ex.
-Year 1 withdrawal twenty thousand [.USD](United States dollars); year 2 withdrawal twenty thousand USD; year 3 withdrawal twenty thousand USD; year 4, if portfolio value is 50 percent more than in year 1, withdrawal twenty-two thousand.
-Presuming next 4 years do the same, withdrawal twenty-four thousand two hundred USD.
+If portfolio increases 50 percent over 3 years, increase annual withdrawal by 10 percent (not the withdrawal rate). ex.
+Year 1 withdraw twenty thousand [.United States dollars](USD); year 2 withdraw 20,000 USD; year 3 withdraw 20,000 USD; year 4, if portfolio value is 50 percent more than year 1, withdraw 22,000 USD.
+Presuming next 4 years do the same, withdraw 24,200 USD.
 (Modifications are possible depending on [age and health](https://www.choosefi.com/flexible-spending-rules-for-early-retirees/)).
-- For the equities portion of my portfolios, I will strive to be evenly distributed between small-, mid-, and large-cap stocks.
+- For the equities portion of my portfolio, I’ll strive to be evenly distributed between small-, mid-, and large-cap stocks.

-Notice each of these are aligned with my financial [values, principles, and practices](/finances/).
+Note: Each are aligned with the financial [values, principles, and practices](/finances/).

 ## Asset allocation

-Investments will be in three brokerage accounts (tax buckets):
+Investments will be in four tax buckets:

-- Roth IRA:
+- Taxable
-	- post-tax going in (taxes are paid),
+  - post-tax going in,
+	- taxed on dividends, and
+	- taxed on capital gains upon withdrawal (realized).
+- Tax-deferred (traditional IRA and 401k, for example):
+	- potentially pre-tax going in,
 	- tax-exempt while growing, and
+	- taxed on withdrawal.
+- Tax-free (Roth):
+	- post-tax going in,
+	- tax-exempt while growing, and
 	- tax-exempt on withdrawal.
-- Tax-deferred (traditional IRA-like):
+- Triple-tax advantaged
-	- potentially pre-tax going in (I make too much annually to qualify),
+  - pre-tax (or tax-deductible) going in,
   - tax-exempt while growing, and
-	- taxed on withdrawal.
+  - potentially tax-exempt on withdrawal.
-- Taxable:
-	- post-tax going in,
-	- taxed on dividends gained, and
-	- taxed on capital gains upon withdrawal (realized).

 For the taxable account there are potential tax advantages for selling a position with capital losses; referred to a [tax-loss harvesting](https://www.investopedia.com/terms/t/taxgainlossharvesting.asp).
 I don't plan on doing anything intentionally with tax-loss harvesting unless or until I understand it.

-I have multiple groups for macro-asset classes from debt to lard-cap [.United States](US) equities.
+I have multiple groups for macro-asset classes from debt to large-cap [.United States](US) equities.
 I do include debt despite debt being a liability in accounting terminology.
 Each macro-asset class is given a range of percentages (similar to [Bollinger Bands](https://www.fidelity.com/learning-center/trading-investing/technical-analysis/technical-indicator-guide/bollinger-bands)) representing the proportion the value of each asset class should be each [paycheck or payout](/finances/building-wealth-paycheck-to-paycheck/).

 Cash is a portion of the portfolio, however, while in [accumulation mode](/finances/concepts/#accumulation-drawdown-and-rebalancing), the objective will be to keep cash at a minimum and view it as the reserve portion of the portfolio.
 From a long-term perspective, I'm hoping to build the cash reserve to be one year's worth of expenses by the time I step away from traditional employment.